tilas01/sdcrypt/README.md

 #### Use a backed up salt:

+The salt can be from sdcrypt or PyLocker if you're migrating, the programs are both compatible as sdcrypt is just a more advanced version of pylocker.

 Create a "config" directory in the same location as pylocker.
 Then in that config directory create an extensionless file named "salt" and put the salt into that file.

 ### Features

 ---

 - Cryptographically secure encryption/decryption, password hashing and salt generation
 - Base64 salt so it can be written down or stored easily
 - Any file or folder can be encrypted